phac-nml/snvphyl-galaxy/docs/user/parameters.md

 The insert size of a read pair refers to the distance between the 5-prime ends of the mapped reads.
 THe maximum inser size defines the largest allowable distance between the 5-prime ends of the mapped reads.

 ![max_insert_size][]

+#Step 6: Verify Mapping Quality

+## Minimum percent coverage

+The minimum percent coverage parameter in **Step 6: Verify Mapping Quality** defines the total percentage of positions within the genome that must have a depth of coverage greater than that specified by the min_coverage variable set in **Workflow Parameters**, in order to pass the mapping quality check.

+To alter this value, click on the ![edit_param][] icon and set the value to an integer value between 0 and 100.

+![min_percent_coverage][]

 #Step 12: Consolidate VCFs